Tinton, South Dakota

 Tinton is a ghost town in the Black Hills of Lawrence County, South Dakota, United States.
-It started out as a gold mining camp and later began to produce tin.
+Founded in 1876, it started out as a gold mining camp and later began to produce tin.
+It had a heavy decline in the early 20th century due to the decline in the mining industry, and the town was fully abandoned by the 1950s.
+Beginning in 1937, it was home to the Dakota Tin and Gold Mine, which was listed on the National Register of Historic Places in 2005.

 History

+Establishment

 The area was first settled in 1876 by Edgar St. John, who lived in the town until his death in 1928.
 That same year, tin was discovered in the area in placer deposits.
 In 1879, large gold deposits were found in Negro Hill, just south of the present-day town site.
 This discovery caused the first boom of the area.
 In 1884, tin was discovered within pegmatite rock, furthering the development of the area and converting the operation from gold to tin.

-A mining company known as the Tinton Company had built Tinton by 1904.
-The town had a post office, bank, mill, two-room schoolhouse, hotel, Black Hills Tin Company store and office, assembly hall, weekly newspaper, and six houses for miners and their families.
+A mining company known as the Tinton Company had established Tinton as a company town by 1904.
+Over several years, other companies took ownership of the town, including The American Tin Plate Company, The Boston Tin Company, The Black Hills Tin Mining Company, and The Tinton Reduction Company.
+The mining facilities ran right up against the town.
+The town had a post office, bank, mill, two-room schoolhouse, hotel, Black Hills Tin Company store and office, assembly hall, blacksmith, grocery, weekly newspaper, and six houses for miners and their families.
 At least 14 more houses were added over the years.
 It was once proposed that a railroad be built to the town from Iron Creek in Spearfish Canyon, but this was never accomplished.
 104,987 lbs of tin had been mined from the Rough and Ready Mine alone by 1911.

-From there, production began to decline, but continued in short bursts of activity until the 1950s.
 Other mining operations in the area were also very successful.

-In the 1930s, a sawmill was built due to the declining success of the town's mining operations.
-During World War II, the mine began producing feldspar and lithium.
-These gradual changes in operation to less valuable resources contributed to the decline of Tinton.
-Over several years, other companies took ownership of the town, including The American Tin Plate Company, The Boston Tin Company, The Black Hills Tin Mining Company, and The Tinton Reduction Company.
-The town was abandoned after a fire destroyed the mill in the 1950s.
-While many structures are still standing, several have collapsed, and there is no glass in the windows.
-Today, the town is managed by the mining company Tinton Enterprises.
-The mines are now back in operation, providing tantalum.
+Dakota Tin and Gold Company

+In 1934, W.O.
+Fillmore purchased 334 acre claim on Potato Creek near Tinton and founded his Dakota Tin and Gold Company in 1937.
+He immediately constructed several buildings, including a new shaft house south of the existing mine at Tinton, an assayer's office, several cabins, sheds, and two dams.
+Restrictions imposed on mining for World War II shut down the mine in 1942, and it did not reopen after the war.
+5 acre of the Dakota Tin and Gold Mine's principal site near Tinton were listed on the National Register of Historic Places in 2005.